-5.1.4.17. authinfo
+5.1.4.18. authinfo

 The authinfo ruleset is called when sendmail tries to authenticate to another MTA.
 It should return \$# followed by a list of tokens that are used for SMTP AUTH.
 If the return value starts with anything else it is silently ignored.
-Each token is a tagged string of the form: "TDstring" (including the quotes), where
+Each token is a tagged string of the form: "TDstring" (including the quotes), where string value of the iter

-Т Tag which describes the item
+T Tag which describes the item

 D Delimiter: ':' simple text follows

 '=' string is base64 encoded

-string Value of the item
+String Value of the item